 Season 1, Episode 9

-Dr. Sanjay Juneja, MD, triple specialized in Internal Medicine, Hematology, and Medical Oncology.
-The social media star and founding medical partner of Doctorpedia.com, talks about what led him to a career in medicine, the financial challenges he’s faced as a doctor, and the pain points members of the healthcare community face when it comes to preparing and managing personal finances.
-He also talks about one thing he wishes he knew when he was younger and offers a helpful tip on how to find the time to improve your financial knowledge.
+Listen to social media star Sanjay Juneja, MD, talk about what led him to a career in medicine, the financial challenges he’s faced as a doctor, and the pain points members of the healthcare community face when it comes to preparing and managing personal finances.

 Eric Sutton [00:00:08] Hi, everyone, this is Eric.